 (h) The Department will post to its website an appeal filed with the Department or Board and any other document relating to the processing of an Application related appeal. (§2306.6717(a)(5))

-§11.903 Adherence to Obligations (§2306.6720)
+§11.903 Adherence to Obligations. (§2306.6720)

 Any Applicant, Development Owner, or other Person that fails to adhere to its obligations with regard to the programs of the Department, whether contractual or otherwise, made false or misleading representations to the Department with regard to an Application, request for funding, or compliance requirements, or otherwise violated a provision of Tex.
 Gov't Code, Chapter 2306 or a rule adopted under that chapter, may be subject to: